sdiehl/wiwinwlh/tutorial.md

 * Monads are impure.
 * Monads are about effects.
 * Monads are about state.
-* Monads are about sequencing.
+* Monads are about imperative sequencing.
 * Monads are about IO.
 * Monads are dependent on laziness.
 * Monads are a "back-door" in the language to perform side-effects.